exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 # Unreleased

+Due to an EOL for [Python 3.9 in 2025-10](https://devguide.python.org/versions/), we dropped support for it.
+This allows us to use the latest dependencies, which do not have open vulnerabilities.

 ## Feature

-- #612: Updated CI tests to run against Exasol DB versions 7.1.30 and 8.29.6
+- #612: Updated CI tests to run against Exasol DB versions 7.1.30, 8.34.0, and 2025.1.0.
+Dropped support for Python 3.9.

 ## 🧰 Internal